dell/csm-docs/content/docs/csidriver/installation/operator/powerflex.md

 ---
 ## Installing CSI Driver for PowerFlex via Operator

-The CSI Driver for Dell EMC PowerFlex can be installed via the Dell CSI Operator.
+The CSI Driver for Dell PowerFlex can be installed via the Dell CSI Operator.

 To deploy the Operator, follow the instructions available [here](../).